geckoder/cse210-02/outline.md

 collects and displays points from correct and incorrect guesses
 state: current points (for round)
 state: total points (for all game rounds)

+So in the dice game from earlier in the week there are two classes: Director and Die.
+We can probably proceed with just those two classes for the Hilo game, honestly.